 1. Banshees of Inisherin (2022)

-Filmed on Achill which doubles as the fictional island of Inisherin, The Banshees of Inisherin follows two lifelong friends at a crossroads in their relationship.
-Colm (played by Brendan Gleeson) has abruptly decided to shun Padraic (Colin Farrell) for seemingly no reason other than the fact that he is ‘dull’.
-On an island as isolated as Inisherin, losing a friend can have dire consequences.
+Filmed on Achill, which doubles as the fictional island of Inisherin, The Banshees of Inisherin follows two lifelong friends at a crossroads in their relationship.
+Colm (played by Brendan Gleeson) has abruptly decided to shun Padraic (Colin Farrell) for seemingly no reason other than that he is ‘dull’.
+Losing a friend can have dire consequences on an island as isolated as Inisherin.

 The film sees the reunion of Gleeson and Farrell in a movie directed by Martin McDonagh, as the trio previously worked on ‘In Bruges’ in 2008.
-You can check out Banshees of Inisherin: the ultimate film guide if you want to explore the cast, film locations and more!
+To explore the cast, film locations, and more, check out Banshees of Inisherin: The Ultimate Film Guide!

-It’s hard to define a movie like this, it has been labelled as a dark tragi-comedy however as the Irish humour can lighten even the darkest of stories.
-That being said you shouldn’t underestimate the lengths Colm will go to when ending his friendship, nor the fallout that it will cause.
+It’s hard to define a movie like this.
+It has been labelled as a dark tragi-comedy, but Irish humour can lighten even the darkest stories.
+That being said, you shouldn’t underestimate the lengths Colm will go to when ending his friendship or the fallout it will cause.

-While there isn’t any traditional banshee spirit in this movie, you don’t have to worry as we have a full blog about banshees in Irish mythology.
-Both Farrell and Gleeson feature in our list of the best 20 Irish actors of all time.
+While there isn’t any traditional banshee spirit in this movie, you don’t have to worry, as we have an entire blog about banshees in Irish mythology.
+Farrell and Gleeson are the best 20 Irish actors ever on our list.
 Who else do you think features?

 2. The Wonder (2022)